A Bootstrap-based Method for Testing Network Similarity: Theoretical results

-where $||\cdot||$ denotes the spectral norm (or largest singular value) of a matrix.
-If the null hypothesis is true, i.e., ${P}_1 = {P}_2$, then for large networks $T_{eig}$ approximately follows the standard Tracy-Widom distribution \citep{tracy1996orthogonal}.
-The null hypothesis is rejected when $T_{eig}>\tau_{\alpha/2}$, where $\alpha$ is the target significance level of the test, and $\tau_{\alpha/2}$ is the upper $\alpha/2$ quantile of the standard Tracy-Widom distribution.
+where $||\cdot||$ denotes the spectral norm of a matrix.
+The test is rejected for large values of $T_\text{eig}$ with p-values computed from the standard Tracy-Widom distribution \citep{tracy1996orthogonal}.

-Their method has several important advantages.
-Under their method, no random graph model specification is needed.
-This is better than both our method, which works under a wide variety of random graph models but requires model specification for the estimation steps, and that of \cite{tang2017semiparametric}, which works only under the RDPG model.
-Also from a computational perspective, their method is much faster than both peer methods, as it relies on an asymptotic rejection threshold from the Tracy-Widom distribution, and there is no need for computationally expensive bootstrap iterations.
+The $T_\text{eig}$ test has two advantages: first, it is computationally efficient since no bootstrapping is needed, and second, it is highly versatile as it does not require model specification.
 However, these advantages come with some associated drawbacks.
-Under their method the number of communities, $r$, needs to be provided as an input to the algorithm.
-In practice, the results vary quite a bit for different choices of $r$.
-However, the authors did not offer a strategy or recommendation for determining this crucial tuning parameter.
-Further, their asymptotic thresholds do not work very well for medium sized or even moderately large networks.
+For the $T_\text{eig}$ test the number of communities, $r$, needs to be provided as an input to the algorithm.
+The authors did not offer a strategy or recommendation for determining this crucial tuning parameter, and, in practice, the results vary quite a bit for different choices of $r$.
+Furthermore, the asymptotic thresholds do not work very well for finite samples.
 Finally, the largest singular value may not be sufficiently sensitive to the difference between the null model and the alternative model, making their test less effective.
-We next discuss this point in greater detail relating to both $T_{ase}$ and $T_{eig}$.
-All three issues are empirically demonstrated using simulation experiments in the rest of this section, where, to be fully fair to their method, we used model configurations from their papers.
+These issues are empirically demonstrated in the rest of this section.